15 Thai dishes you have to try when you visit Thailand

 You are currently viewing 15 Thai dishes you have to try when you visit Thailand

-I love Thai food and even after almost eight years living in Thailand I love discovering new dishes and experiment with new tastes.
-At the end of this post, I prepared for you list of the BEST Thai Cooking Classes and some useful Thai vocabulary.
+I’m a huge fan of Thai food myself, and even after almost eight years living here, I’m still discovering new dishes and experimenting with exciting flavors.
+At the end of this post, I’ve also included a list of the best Thai cooking classes to try and some useful Thai food vocabulary to help you on your culinary adventure.

 1. Tom Yum Gung: Hot and sour soup with shrimp